-Using a high quality cheddar cheese for this cheese soup with chicken insures a superb flavored, rich textured luxurious soup.
+Using a high quality cheese for this cheddar cheese soup with chicken insures a superb flavored, rich textured luxurious soup.
 This soup features bite sized pieces of chicken breast, poblano peppers and your favorite Southwestern spices to liven things up.
-If you’re looking for cheddar cheese soup recipes, this is a crowd pleaser that will have everyone asking for seconds.
+This is a crowd pleaser that will have everyone asking for seconds.

 About This Recipe and Why It Works